nguyenvanduocit/epubtrans/scripts/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/nguyenvanduocit/epubtrans/blob/main/scripts/epub-translator-colab.ipynb)

-This project aims to quickly translate epub books into Vietnamese, packaging the result as a bilingual book.
+This project aims to quickly translate epub books into bilingual versions, packaging the result as a book with both the original text and the translation.
 It's designed to maintain the original text format while providing a rough translation.

 [Watch the tutorial video (Vietnamese)](https://youtu.be/9MspqDLPaxQ)